 There is a lot more than 20 things to do in Athens because this is a city that has a lot to offer to its visitor.
 However, since time is limited for most visitors, a selection of the top things to do is rather necessary.

 Athens is a remarkable city; while wandering in a commercial area with lots of colorful stores and restaurants, you enter all of a sudden the ancient part of the city.
 The effect of this dramatic contrast is quite emotive.
 Traditional Greek food, a walk in the archaeological sites, visiting museums, coffee in the most beautiful gardens of the capital, shopping in the flea markets are just a few of the things you can do in this bustling city.

 The Acropolis and Parthenon

 The trademark of the city is Acropolis and Parthenon.
-It is the number one attraction in Athens and definitely in the top of your things to do in Athens.
+It is the number one attraction in Athens and definitely at the top of your things to do in Athens.

 Entering the archaeological site of Acropolis, we see the complex of the Propylaea and on the right-wing the small temple of Athena Nike.

 The gaze of all, however, is drawn by the Parthenon, a temple made almost entirely of Pentelic marble, dedicated to Athena Virgo, inside of which was its golden-ivory statue.

 Right across from the Parthenon, on the north side of the Acropolis stands the Erechtheion, the temple of the famous Caryatians, where six marble daughters replace the columns.

 Experience the golden age of Pericles between the hills of the Acropolis and get to know the place that gave birth to Culture and Democracy.